World’s Easiest Garlicky Green Beans Stir Fry

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 If your store has several brands of Oyster Sauce, choose the one with the lowest amount of sugar.
-The gluten-free oyster sauce seems to have slightly more sugar than some brands; 12 carbs for four servings, I didn’t find a low-carb oyster sauce, but since everything else here is relatively low in carbs this is probably still suitable for most low-carb diet plans.
+The gluten-free oyster sauce seems to have slightly more sugar than some brands; 12 carbs for four servings, I didn’t find a low-carb oyster sauce, but since everything else here is relatively low in net carbs this is still suitable for most low-carb diet plans (although not for Keto).

 Find More Recipes Like This One: